opensearch-project/opensearch-net/UPGRADING.md

 #### General
 - The `MasterTimeout` parameters on all actions have been marked `[Obsolete]`, please migrate to using `ClusterManagerTimeout` if your OpenSearch cluster is at least version `2.0.0` as `MasterTimeout` may be removed in future major versions.
 - The `ExpandWildcards` enum is now attributed with `[Flags]` to allow combining of multiple values e.g. `ExpandWildcards.Open | ExpandWildcards.Closed` to match open and closed indexes but not hidden.
+- The namespaced APIs exposed in `IOpenSearchClient` have each gained a corresponding interface and the types of the properties on `IOpenSearchClient` and `OpenSearchClient` have been changed from the concrete implementations to the matching interfaces.
+For example, `IOpenSearchClient.Cluster` was `ClusterNamespace` and now is `IClusterNamespace`.

 #### Cat.Indices Action
 - The `Health` parameter now accepts a new `HealthStatus` enum instead of the `Health` enum.
 The values are identical and are now unified with other parts of the API that utilize the same enum.